tkhyn/pyconizr/README.rst

    Defaults to the current working directory.

 out, -o
+   The output type.
+Can be:
+     - css: for CSS output [default]\n'
+     - scss: for SASS output\n'
+     - no: no output (to simply generate a sprite)\n'
+     - a path to a custom Jinja2_ template file for a 100% custom output

+out-path, -p
    The output path for the generated CSS/SASS/LESS file.
 The directory will be created if it does not already exist.
    Defaults to the current working directory.